 My journey with black seed oil began many years ago.
 I first began using it in soap form for my skin.
 I love using natural products on my skin and decided to give the soap a try and was not disappointed.
-I noticed a difference in my face after using only once.
-I used the soap for a while actually and some way I fell off and it was forgotten.
-This blog post makes me realize that its definitely something I should consider rediscovering since I've incorporated the oil into my life(in combination with Moringa Oil).
+I noticed a difference in my face after using it only once.
+I used the soap for a while actually and in some way, I fell off and it was forgotten.
+This blog post makes me realize that it's definitely something I should consider rediscovering since I've incorporated the oil into my life(in combination with Moringa Oil).
 So how did black seed oil make its great entrance back into my life?
 It was because of my hypertension (high blood pressure) not being managed with prescribed medications for years.
-I've had hypertension since I was twenty four and after many medication changes and getting more on my holistic path I began to seek a more natural way to manage with remedies such as hibiscus water and dandelion root tea.
+I've had hypertension since I was twenty four and after many medication changes and getting more on my holistic path, I began to seek a more natural way to manage it with remedies such as hibiscus water and dandelion root tea.
 Eventually, black seed oil found its way back into my life.

 So for those not familiar, you may be wondering what exactly is black seed oil?

 Black seed are also known as black caraway, black cumin, kalonji, and black onion seeds.
 They come from Nigella sativa, a small plant that grows in Eastern Europe, Western Asia, and the Middle East.
 The tiny black seeds of the fruits of N. sativa have been used as a natural remedy for thousands of years.
 Historically, black seed dates back as far as ancient Egypt times-over 3000 years ago.
 Cleopatra reportedly used black cumin seed oil for beautiful hair and skin.

 Black seed oil contains thymoquinone- an antioxidant and anti-inflammatory compound that may also aid in reducing tumors.
 Be careful, as black seed should not be confused with true cumin, black pepper, black sesame or black cohosh.